Madonna’s Malawi is a very different place from the Malawi that the visitor will meet on arrival at Llongwe airport.

-The size of Ireland and a third again, if got its independence from the English in 1964 after an attempt to have it linked with the now Zimbabwe was abandoned.
+The size of Ireland and a third again, it got its independence from the English in 1964 after an attempt to have it linked with the now Zimbabwe was abandoned.

 Agriculture is the staple, tobacco, tea and sugar the main exports, tourism the hope of earning a more substantial foreign exchange income.

-Now apparently, you can collect your very won black baby and bring them home.
+Now apparently, you can collect your very own black baby and bring them home.

 Better to go to Malawi and spend your holiday euro there instead.